Have you ever been camping and been totally frustrated with the process of packing? Tucker – so much stuff. You need it, so little space to put it.

 Once you have made your meal plan for each meal of each day, go to your pantry and see what you already have in stock.
 You’ll be surprised how much you don’t need to buy, thus reducing your shopping bill.

 Top Tip: Get yourself a small exercise book with blank pages and start to make a little food diary.
 Start to record your meal plans from your camping trips.
-Making notes as you go to what worked and what didn’t.
+Make notes as you go to what worked and what didn’t.
 You’ll soon start to frame a picture of not only what works for you but what your family enjoys seeing in the tucker box.

 Once you have your meal plan and you have gone through your pantry you will now have established your shopping list.
 It’s at this point of the whole planning exercise that you really have to put some thought into everything you buy.